- Environmental Targets

 Installation of wind turbine generator system

-At HANKYU NISHINOMIYA GARDENS, a hybrid-type generator that combines a Savonius wind turbine with solar panels is used to illuminate the rooftop lights.
+At HANKYU NISHINOMIYA GARDENS, a hybrid-type generator that combines a Savonius wind turbine with solar panels is installed, and the power generated by it is used to illuminate the rooftop lights.

 Promoting green walls and planting vegetation